Pediatric cochlear implants

 Cochlear implants do not correct the cause of hearing loss and restore natural hearing.
 However, they do provide access to sound and spoken language to a patient who would otherwise be deaf.

-What are the benefits of Pediatric Cochlear Implants?
+What are the benefits of pediatric cochlear implants?

 Cochlear implants are different than hearing aids; a hearing aid only amplifies sound.
 A cochlear implant bypasses your deaf child’s non-functioning inner ear and provides direct stimulation of the auditory nerve.
 The auditory nerve transmits those signals to the brain, which recognizes them as sound

-What can I expect with Pediatric Cochlear Implants?
+What can I expect with pediatric cochlear implants?

 At the UT Pediatric Cochlear Implant Program, your child’s hearing needs are our only focus.
 Our team of audiologists, speech-language pathologists, surgeons and support team walks with you every step of the way to make cochlear implantation a pleasant event for you and your family.

-What can I expect before Pediatric Cochlear Implants?
+What can I expect before pediatric cochlear implants?

 Evaluation